HL7/davinci-alerts/source/pages/guidance.md

 ### Must Support

+#### Profiles
 All elements in the Da Vinci Notification profiles have a [MustSupport flag].
-Systems claiming to conform to a profile must "support" the element as defined herein:
+Systems claiming to conform to a profile must "support" the element as defined below:

-#### This guide adopts the following definitions of Must Support for all *direct* transactions between the Sender and Recipient or Intermediary
+##### This guide adopts the following definitions of Must Support for all *direct* transactions between the Sender and Recipient or Intermediary
 {:.no_toc}

 *Must Support* on any data element SHALL be interpreted as follows: